Shark Finning

 Shark Fin Soup

-Shark fin soup is a delicacy that originated centuries ago in China.
-The soup has been a symbol of wealth and prosperity as it was originally served to Chinese royalty.
+Shark fin soup is considered to be a luxury that originated centuries ago in China during the Song Dynasty.
+Originally served to Chinese royalty, shark fin soup was (and remains to this day) a symbol of power, wealth and prosperity.
 One bowl can cost as much as $100.

 While shark fins give the soup its gelatinous texture, they are flavorless, requiring chicken or fish broth to give the soup flavor.
-Shark fins were believed to boost sexual potency, increase qi (energy), prevent heart disease and cancer and lower cholesterol, although no medical evidence exists to support these claims.
+Shark fins were believed to boost sexual potency, increase qi (energy), prevent heart disease and cancer and lower cholesterol.
+However, no medical evidence exists to support these claims.

-In fact, shark fins and shark meat contain high concentrations of BMAA (beta-Methylamino-l-alanine), a neurotoxin which causes degenerative brain diseases and methyl-mercury, high levels of which can cause neurological damage.
+In fact, shark fins and shark meat contain high concentrations of BMAA (beta-Methylamino-l-alanine), a neurotoxin which causes degenerative brain diseases and methyl-mercury, high levels of which high levels can cause neurological damage.

 Shark Fin Trade Around The World

 Hong Kong, along with Malaysia, Singapore and China account for 90% of global shark fin imports.[1]
-While the major suppliers of shark fins include: Indonesia, Spain, India, Mexico, the United States, Argentina, Taiwan, Malaysia, and Brazil, there are more than 100 countries involved in the shark fin trade.
+Other major suppliers of shark fins include: Indonesia, Spain, India, Mexico, the United States, Argentina, Taiwan, Malaysia, and Brazil.
+More than 100 countries around the world are involved in the shark fin trade.

-A study published in 2017 analyzing fins in the Hong Kong markets identified fins from 71 different species of sharks, one third of which were listed in threatened categories by the IUCN.[2]
-While consumption of shark fin soup has fallen by about 80% in China, there is an alarming rise in consumption in Thailand, Vietnam, Indonesia and Macau.[3]
+A study published in 2017 analyzing fins in Hong Kong markets identified samples of 71 different species of sharks, one-third of which were listed in Threatened categories by the IUCN.[2]
+Though consumption of shark fin soup has fallen by about 80% in China, there is an alarming rise in consumption in Thailand, Vietnam, Indonesia and Macau.[3]

-While Covid-19 has taken a toll on world economies, the shark fin trade is flourishing.
-In May 2020, customs officials in Hong Kong made the biggest shark fin seizure in Hong Kong’s history: 26 tons of fins, contained in two shipping containers from Ecuador, cut from the bodies of 38,500 endangered sharks and worth about $8.6 million.[4]
-In Indonesia, many people who have lost work due to the pandemic have returned to the shark fin industry.[5]
+While Covid-19 took its toll on world economies, the shark fin trade was flourishing.
+In May 2020, customs officials in Hong Kong made the biggest shark fin seizure in the region’s history: 26 tons of fins, held in two shipping containers from Ecuador, cut from the bodies of 38,500 endangered sharks and worth about $8.6 million in total.[4]
+In Indonesia, many people who had lost work due to the pandemic have returned to the shark fin industry.[5]

 Ecological Impact

-Sharks are being removed from the ocean at a rate 30% faster than they are able to reproduce resulting in 25% of shark species considered threatened with extinction.
+Today, they are being removed from the ocean at a rate 30% faster than they are able to reproduce, threatening 25% of shark species with extinction.
+This accounts for approximately one-third of sharks (and rays) in our oceans.[9]

 Beyond the immediate cruelty and sustainability concerns, shark finning has broader ecological implications.
 As apex predators, sharks play a crucial role in maintaining the health of marine ecosystems.
 Their removal can lead to trophic cascades, where the absence of sharks disrupts the balance of marine life, affecting other species and the overall health of the ocean.